 The San Francisco Rent Ordinance allows tenants to bring a civil lawsuit when a landlord violates the rent control limitations, harasses a tenant, retaliates against a renter for exercising any rights granted by the Ordinance, or prevents the tenant from acquiring any of those rights.
 A tenant who brings a successful suit under the Ordinance can recover attorney’s fees and costs in addition to other money damages.
 Certain claims under the Ordinance allow for treble damages, meaning the court can award three times the actual damages incurred.Protecting Tenants in Northern California

 If you are a renter and believe your landlord is in violation of the law, call our office.
 Greg Brod has successfully fought for the rights of tenants for many years, and has helped people who have been victim of wrongful evictions, constructive evictions, wrongful owner move-in evictions, tenant harassment, and habitability issues.
-Call the Brod Law Firm today for a free initial consultation.
+Call Willoughby Brod, LLP today for a free case evaluation.